annomroot/r-mail/README.md

     python rmail.py

-   to run R-mail , and follow on-screen instructions.\
+   to run T-mail , and follow on-screen instructions.\
    You can type help in username field to explore things inside this tool.

 =--[ NOTICE ]---------------------------------------=